wusize/CLIM/README_CLIP.md

 ```

 ### Applying CLIM
-We provide the scripts to run CLIM under this [directory](scripts).
+We provide the [scripts](scripts) to run CLIM.
 For example, if we want to refine ViT-B/16 on the COCO dataset, simply run:
 ```bash
 bash scripts/train_clim_coco_100e_openai_vitb16.sh
 ```